Introduction

 This example was issued in 新京 Hsinking.

 Issued to celebrate the First Air Mail Flight between 新京 Hsinking and Tokyo.
-This allowed a 24 hour postal service between the two cities.
+This allowed a 24 hour postal service between the two cities and was established long before this cancel.
+The emblems of the two cities are shown in the centre with arrows indicating the direction of travel.

 The date is changeable and can read 1 (above), 2, 3, 4, 5, 6, 7, 8, 9 or 10.